wpb-astro/MCSED/docs/source/Input Files.rst

 ``MCSED`` is designed to model the SEDs of a set of galaxies with a common set of photometric and spectroscopic data.
-Since ``MCSED`` can accept a wide range of constraints, with dozens of possible filters combinations, emission line fluxes, and/or absorption line spectra indices, the format of the input file has some flexibility.
+Since ``MCSED`` can accept a wide range of constraints, with dozens of possible filter combinations, emission line fluxes, and/or absorption line spectra indices, the format of the input file has some flexibility.
 But the basic file structure is simple: the data are entered in a simple,